MoTrPAC/motrpac-rrbs-pipeline/README.md

   - Check if .gitmodules should be in repository
   - Currently pipeline requries input files to be named ${Sample_name}_I1.fastq.gz, ${Sample_name}_R1.fastq.gz, ${Sample_name}_R2.fastq.gz
     - May need to change this to allow for flexibility of inputs and such.
+  - I've run the pipeline using data from Mt.
+Sinai available at `gs://data-tarnsfer-sinai/rrbs_rn/fastq_raw/` .
+The files are Rat_Muscle_R1.fastq.gz Rat_Muscle_R2.fastq.gz and Rat_Muscle_I1.fastq.gz
+    - I don't generate the EXACT same types of outputs as Mt.
+Sinai, particularly for the qc metrics file, but the values are comporable.
+    - Biggest discrepency in outputs is that the %bases_trimmed ( average read length after trimming divided by average read length before trimming) is different between my run and mt. sinai's.
+This may be due to my use of upgraded software like samtools 1.9 vs 1.3.1.
+  - collect_qc_metrics.py currently outputs a csv file with the metrics.
+It may be more useful to output as a JSON.
+This isn't a big change since the data is formatted in a one row pandas DF.
+Editing the end of the python script should enable quick conversion to JSON.
+    - this script also assumes the second pair of entries from multiQC_general_stats.txt are the trimmed reads, and the first pair are the raw reads.
+This may not hold true IF any changes are made to the order of fastqc inputs to the multiqc task.

 ## Source files:
 ### Rat